monopole/mdrip/README.md

-This tool scans markdown for [fenced code blocks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks) immediately preceded by an HTML comment with an embeddded _@label_ and extracts them execution as shell code.

-The purpose is to test or otherwise simply run shell code embedded in markdown.
 This tool is a hacky, markdown-based instance of language-independent [literate programming](http://en.wikipedia.org/wiki/Literate_programming).
 For perspective, see the latex-based [noweb](http://en.wikipedia.org/wiki/Noweb).

+The tool scans markdown for [fenced code blocks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks) immediately preceded by an HTML comment with an embeddded _@label_ and extracts them.

-The tool can emit the code blocks to `stdout` for piping to `source /dev/stdin`, as if the user had copy/pasted the blocks to their prompt.
-This is a way to fast-forward through all or part of said code to get into a desired state.
+The tool can emit the code blocks to `stdout` for piping to an arbitrary interpreter.

+If the code blocks are in bash syntax, and the tool is itself running in a bash shell, then piping the output to `source /dev/stdin` is equivalent to the user copying all the code blocks to their prompt.

-Alternatively, the tool can run extracted code in a subshell with customizable parsing of the subshell's stdout and stderr, allowing reporting like _block 5 from script 'foo' in file 'bar' failed with error 'baz'_.
+Alternatively, the tool can run extracted code in a bash subshell with customizable parsing of the subshell's stdout and stderr, allowing reporting like _block 5 from script 'foo' in file 'bar' failed with error 'baz'_.
 This behavior facilitates adding tutorial coverage to regression test frameworks.

 ## Details

-Since code blocks will be eventually sent to a shell, they must be shell scripts.
-Such scripts can make files in any programming language, via [_here_ documents](http://tldp.org/LDP/abs/html/here-docs.html) and what not.
+The tool has a certainly rough extensibility because shell scripts can make, build and run programs in any programming language, via [_here_ documents](http://tldp.org/LDP/abs/html/here-docs.html) and what not.
 The [example